 - 2.2.1 Officers should discuss the potential of separate housing applications for households with qualifying adult children, if they are statutorily overcrowded at the point of application and are unlikely to have their housing needs fully met when making a single application. - 2.2.2 Applicants may be awarded eligibility for an additional bedroom should they require and overnight carer who is required to have their own bedroom, or an additional room for medical equipment.
 Applicants should provide evidence from a health or social care professional with direct knowledge of the situation and housing needs. - 2.2.3 A second ground floor living room can be regarded as a bedroom and included in the assessment of an applicant's bedroom need as such, except where the property has a through kitchen/lounge or kitchen/diner and only one other separate living room or the dividing wall between two living rooms has been substantially removed.
-In considering the use of a room which could be used as a bedroom, regard will be given to whether the room has a fixed heating Page 38 appliance with exposed flame which would make it unsuitable for use as a bedroom. - 2.2.4 Where there is a requirement for space standards to be considered this will use the Housing Act 1985 and 2004 act to inform any decisions on applications. - 2.2.5 When considering child access arrangements the council will make a decision about which parent or guardian it deems has the primary care of the child.
-This will be based on the individual merits of each case taking into account receipt of child benefit, court orders, percentage of time spent caring for the children, the regularity and permanence of the arrangement.
+In considering the use of a room which could be used as a bedroom, regard will be given to whether the room has a fixed heating Page 38 appliance with exposed flame which would make it unsuitable for use as a bedroom. - 2.2.4 Where there is a requirement for space standards to be considered this will use the Housing Act 1985 and 2004 act to inform any decisions on applications.

+2.2.5 When considering child access arrangements the council will make a decision about which parent or guardian it deems has the primary care of the child.
+This will be based on the individual merits and evidence provided in each case taking into account receipt of child benefit, court orders, written statement provided by the other parent, percentage of time spent caring for the children, the regularity and permanence of the arrangement, and advice on affordability.
+Evidence of birth certificates will be required for each child being considered under these arrangements.
+Additional checks maybe undertaken to verify child access arrangements and therefore protect against fraudulent claims.